 The decision to create a captive company to deliver a service should not be taken without carefully considering the following points:

-- Is the value of the service over the EU services threshold?
+- Is the value of the service over the PCR services threshold?

 - Should VAT be added if charges are made for the service?
 If no VAT charge is made, the institution could be subject to legal challenge.